Skip to main content

 Condo coverage at a glance

-Condominium coverage typically covers your belongings, loss of use, and four coverages specific to condominiums.
-It includes personal liability coverage for injury or property damage that you accidently cause to others.
+Insurance for a condo typically covers your belongings, loss of use, and four coverages specific to condominiums.
+It includes personal liability coverage for injury or property damage you accidentally cause to others.

 Comprehensive